swup/js-plugin/readme.md

 # Swup JS Plugin (formerly `swupjs`)

-Plugin modifies swup for use with JavaScript animations.
-Timing and animations are based on JavaScript, not CSS transitions.
+JS Plugin enables the use of JavaScript for timing and animations in [Swup](https://swup.js.org) page transitions.

-Plugin provides similar but improved functionality as the deprecated [swupjs](https://github.com/swup/swupjs) package.
+This plugin is the successor of the deprecated [swupjs](https://github.com/swup/swupjs) package, with similar but improved functionality.

 ## Installation